zenstackhq/zenstack/docs/get-started/learning-the-zmodel-language.md

 ### A complete example

-Please checkout the [Collaborative Todo](../../samples/todo) for a complete example on using access policy.
+Please check out the [Collaborative Todo](../../samples/todo) for a complete example on using access policies.

 ## Summary

 This document serves as a quick overview for starting with the ZModel language.
-For more thorough explainations about data modeling, please checkout [Prisma's schema references](https://www.prisma.io/docs/reference/api-reference/prisma-schema-reference).
+For more thorough explanations about data modeling, please check out [Prisma's schema references](https://www.prisma.io/docs/reference/api-reference/prisma-schema-reference).